vanelsberg/APKautobuild/README.md

     * line2: key password

-* data/**keystore/appkeyAndroidAPS-keystore.jks**
+* data/**keystore/appkeyAndroidAPK-keystore.jks**

-    To sign your .APK installer files you need to copy your Android keystore file named _appkeyAndroidAPS-keystore.jks_ to the location /data/keystore.
+    To sign your .APK installer files you need to copy your Android keystore file named _appkeyAndroidAPK-keystore.jks_ to the location /data/keystore.

     _Remark:_